MTry/homebridge-smart-irrigation/README.md

 ## Description

 This [Homebridge](https://github.com/nfarina/homebridge) plugin exposes a multi-zone irrigation sprinkler <b>dummy control system</b> to Apple's [HomeKit](http://www.apple.com/ios/home/).

+Turn any electrical irrigation valve into a smart-valve!

 Although a <i>dummy</i>, it brings smarts of an <b>evapotranspiration</b>[<b>ET<sub>o</sub></b>] based climate/plant adaptive irrigation controller with the use of [OpenWeatherMap API](https://openweathermap.org/api).
 All parameters can be configured from the Homebridge UI and the plugin offers granular control specific to every zone's individual requirerments.